 It takes about an hour to an hour and a half to complete a double braided ribbon lei and costs about $4 – $5.
 The project is a great portable craft that you can take with you to appointments or sports practices.
 It’s also easy to work on while watching your favorite show.

-Be sure to check out my seven other lei tutorials.
 Who do you know that would love to receive a double braided ribbon lei?
 Grab those 4 strands of ribbon and get to making a memorable gift that will be treasured.